kherge-archive/php-silex-bootstrap/README.md

 - `Silex\Provider\UrlGeneratorServiceProvider`
 - `Silex\Provider\ValidatorServiceProvider`

-The following services are registered when the `dev` environment is used:
+The following services are also registered when the `dev` environment is used:

 - `Silex\Provider\ServiceControllerServiceProvider`
 - `Silex\Provider\WebProfilerServiceProvider`

+The `test` environment will actually unregister the `WebProfilerServiceProvider`.

 ### Customizing